predoklesec said: Hi! I love your library! Do u know when is the 2.0 coming out? And where can someone donate ;D

 9:59 pm • 12 January 2012

-classyfied-arduino asked: Hello!
+classyfied-arduino said: Hello!
 First of all, thanks for the Library, it has been a big help in my project.
 It all works fine, but I have an space problem.
 I have an rfid reader with arduino (from libelium) and my intention is to send all the information readed via wifi.
 The problem is that I get out of sram...
 I have tried to optimize my code but there is no way to make it work.
 Only the call: WiFly(ARDUINO_RX_PIN ,ARDUINO_TX_PIN); consumes 400 bytes that are not freed anymore.
 Is there anyway to make WiFly lighter?

 <wince> yes, there are some memory-hungry parts to the whole animal.
 Some are under direct control and have flexibility, others not so much.